Brave New World (role-playing game)

 Brave New World is a role-playing game originally released by Pinnacle Entertainment Group in 1999.
 The game was sold to Alderac Entertainment Group in 2000.
 The game is an alternate history superhero game set in a neo-fascist United States living in a perpetual state of martial law since 1963.
 Inspired by the Kingdom Come and Batman: The Dark Knight Returns comic storylines, X-Men, Nineteen Eighty-Four, and the political and social upheavals of the 1990s, the game depicts renegade superheroes fighting a corrupt and evil government.

-The game debuted at the 1999 Gen Con Game Fair in Milwaukee.

-Development
+Publishing history

+Written by Matt Forbeck, Brave New World debuted at Gen Con in 1999 in Milwaukee..
+Ravaged Planet: The Brave New World Player's Guide, and Defiants were also published in 1999.

-Matt Forbeck left Pinnacle Entertainment Group to move to Alderac Entertainment Group just before the two companies ended their relationship, and sold his Brave New World role-playing game to AEG.
+Forbeck left Pinnacle Entertainment Group to move to Alderac Entertainment Group just before the two companies ended their relationship, and sold his Brave New World role-playing game to AEG.
+In early 2001, when AEG cancelled the line.
+In 2009, AEG released all of the Brave New World books in PDF format through DriveThruRPG.

-Alternate history

-Deltas

-While the history of the Brave New World setting actually diverged from real history in antiquity, the first point of divergence known to the general public was in 1918 during World War I, when a dying soldier spontaneously gained the ability to turn incorporeal.
-He became the Silver Ghost, the first superhero and a spy for the US Department of War who helped end the war month earlier than in our timeline.

-Soon after the end of the war, many other super-powered humans began to appear, as people in mortal danger would sometimes manifest superhuman powers.
-In the 1920s and 1930s, most of these new heroes did not use disguises and secret identities, and the government and public were fairly accepting of their vigilantism.
-Super-powered criminals appeared as well, but were kept in check by their heroic counterparts; this period was analogous to the Golden Age of Comic Books in our timeline.
-Scientists began to refer to these super-powered beings as "Homo Delta" or "Deltas", meaning change.

-In the late 1930s, a superhero named Yankee was officially deputized as a law enforcement officer by Chicago, and worked with Eliot Ness to bring down Al Capone, becoming a role model for other superheroes.